To set up mock server, you need only three things:

 Follow the steps below to set-up mock server:

-directory.Add Mock Server module dependency in package.json
+mock-server.package.json under mock-server directory.Add Mock Server module dependency in package.json as shown below.

 {